Ebubechukwucyber/Pulse/README.md

 **The dangerous command dies before it finishes being written.**

-PULSE is a live incident command room built around concurrent agents.

-`checkout-api` is in SEV1 immediately after a deploy.
-Multiple specialists investigate the same incident at the same time.
-Archaeologist searches for evidence.
-Hypothesis develops possible causes.
-Fixer prepares remediation.
-RedTeam watches for dangerous actions and can veto them, forcing the room to pivot.
+PULSE is an incident command room. `checkout-api` is in SEV1 after a deploy.
+Archaeologist, Hypothesis and Fixer start work on that incident at the same time.
+RedTeam can veto a dangerous mitigation so the room has to change course.
+You are Commander: join, send one directive, leave.

-You are the Commander.
-You can join the incident, issue a directive, and leave.

 Not a chatbot.
-Not a sequential pipeline.
-The product is the overlap—and the veto.
+Not a queue.
+The product is the overlap and the veto.

 Built for **JigJoy × daily.dev × Hyperskill — Build Systems of Concurrent Agents**.

 ---

-## Run it in 60 seconds
+## Run it (no API key)

-Deterministic replay — no API key required.

 ```bash
 npm install